FTDI: History

 FTDI's initial products were chipsets for personal computer motherboards, the primary customer of which was IBM, which used them in its AMBRA and PS/1 personal computers.
 It later expanded its product line to include interface translators, such as the MM232R and the USB-COM232-PLUS1, along with other devices for converting between USB and other communication protocols.

 The headquarters of FTDI is in Glasgow, Scotland.
 It has offices in Singapore, Taipei (Taiwan), and Portland, Oregon, and a subsidiary in China.
 The company's manufacturing is handled by subcontractors in the Asia-Pacific region.

+In 2012, FTDI signed a global distribution agreement with Arrow Electronics, which was expanded in 2013.
+Also in 2012, they began a collaboration with Altium providing the board level IC components from FTDI for its Altium Designer software.
+In 2013 the distribution agreement with Arrow was expanded and FTDI also began a collaboration with Mikroelektronika.

+FTDI appointed a new distributor in 2014 for the Chinese market, Shanghai Jing Xi Electronics Information Systems Company Ltd.

+Through a technology partnership in 2014, FTDI and MCCI (USB software developer) released TrueTask USB, an embedded USB host stack for the FTDI FT900 product family.

+FTDI created a separate company called Bridgetek in 2016 to focus on microcontroller units (MCUs) and Embedded Video Engine (EVE).